ashutoshtare07/Titanic-Survival-Prediction/README.md

 EDA (Exploratory Data Analysis): Visualized relationships between survival rate and features like sex, age, class, etc.

-Feature Engineering: Created new meaningful features (e.g., FamilySize, Title).
+Feature Engineering: Created new meaningful features.

 Model Building: Trained multiple models and selected the one with the highest accuracy.